Topic

 • Scammers often exploit numbers via SIM swapping, spoofing, or vishing to hijack accounts or intercept codes.

-• Once a phone number is exposed through breaches or overuse, attackers can trace it back to other personal accounts and escalate attacks.
+• When a user shares a phone number too much or exposes it, attackers can link it to other accounts and escalate their attacks.

 What is private telephony?

-Private telephony is a model where your communication identity is decoupled from your real personal data and minimized in exposure.
+Private telephony is a system where your communication identity is separate from your real personal data.
+It also reduces exposure of that data.
 Key goals include:

 • Identity separation: Use multiple numbers for different facets of life (personal, work, transactions).